InferlyticsOSS/druidlet/README.md

     new DruidRunner(37843, index).run();

 Here the first parameter is the `PORT` you want **druidlet** to listen on.
-The second parameter is the `QueryableIndex` you want to be able to query.
+The second parameter is the `QueryableIndex` you want to be able to query, created as mentioned in the `Indexing from CSV` section.

 Once **druidlet** is running, you can query it via REST calls: